solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 long term color dependencies present on the images.

-Lets explore another alternative that is provided  by the family of graph neural networks.
+Let's explore another alternative that is provided  by the family of graph neural networks.
 This family of models are based on a message passing schema, where we iteratively learn node representations by propagating information through the edge structure.
 In that sense,